Geowan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 12-newest_files displays the 10 newest files in the current directory.
 Script 13-unique  takes a list of words as input and prints only words that appear exactly once

+Script 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd